edunavata/GPU-MCP/README.md

 # GPU Intelligence MCP Chatbot

-MCP (Model Context Protocol) **chatbot** that queries the database created in the `gpu-bd` POC and answers questions using the OpenAI API.
+MCP (Model Context Protocol) **chatbot** that queries the database created in the `gpu-bd` POC and answers questions using either the OpenAI API or a local Ollama instance.
 It includes an agent server with SQLite access and an optional web UI via OpenWebUI.

 POC database repository: https://github.com/edunavata/gpu-bd.git